Christopher Marlowe: Memorials

 The Muse of Poetry, a bronze sculpture by Edward Onslow Ford references Marlowe and his work.
 It was erected on Buttermarket, Canterbury in 1891, and now stands outside the Marlowe Theatre in the city.

 In July 2002, a memorial window to Marlowe was unveiled by the Marlowe Society at Poets' Corner in Westminster Abbey.
 Controversially, a question mark was added to his generally accepted date of death.
 On 25 October 2011 a letter from Paul Edmondson and Stanley Wells was published by The Times newspaper, in which they called on the Dean and Chapter to remove the question mark on the grounds that it "flew in the face of a mass of unimpugnable evidence".
 In 2012, they renewed this call in their e-book Shakespeare Bites Back, adding that it "denies history" and again the following year in their book Shakespeare Beyond Doubt.

 The Marlowe Theatre in Canterbury, Kent, UK, was named for Marlowe in 1949.

 Marlowe in fiction

-Marlowe has been used as a character in books, theatre, film, television, games and radio.
+Marlowe has been used as a character in books, theatre, film, television and radio.